HarshMishra-Git/FaceSwap.AI/README.md

 # FaceSwap.AI

-FaceSwap.AI is a Python-based AI application designed to perform face swapping between two images.
+FaceSwap.AI is a Python-based AI application designed to perform face swapping not only between two images, but also from an image to a video, and even in real time via a live webcam feed.
 This repository provides two solutions:
 - A **desktop GUI application** using **PyQt5**
 - A **web application** using **Flask**